-By the end of this post, you'll have a USB drive with Kali Linux pre-installed that you can boot from any computer.
+By the end of this post, you'll have a USB flash drive with Kali Linux pre-installed that you can boot from any computer.

 - You'll have a ready to use copy of Kali Linux wherever you go (pre-installed in a USB drive)